Elizabeth Peabody

 Elizabeth Palmer Peabody (May 16, 1804 – January 3, 1894) was an American educator who opened the first English-language kindergarten in the United States.
 Long before most educators, Peabody embraced the premise that children's play has intrinsic developmental and educational value.

+With a grounding in history and literature and a reading knowledge of ten languages, in 1840, she also opened a bookstore that held Margaret Fuller's "Conversations".
+She published books from Nathaniel Hawthorne and others in addition to the periodicals The Dial and Æsthetic Papers.
+She was an advocate of antislavery and of Transcendentalism.

-Peabody was also the first known translator into English of the Buddhist scripture the Lotus Sutra, translating a chapter from its French translation in 1844.
+Peabody also led efforts for the rights of the Paiute Indians.
+She was the first translator into English of the Buddhist scripture the Lotus Sutra, translating a chapter from its French translation in 1844.
+It was the first English version of any Buddhist scripture.